 2017 brought big changes to The Chilly Dog.
 After creating and hosting my first knit along for the blog, I realized just how rewarding it is to design a pattern and then produce all of the learning materials a knitter would need to successfully complete a project.
 I narrowed my focus from general crafting to knitting.

-Now, I make the most of my time by designing patterns focusing on essential skills and stitches knitters may not be familiar with.
-Then I build a series of companion tutorials and videos demonstrating the techniques.
-This system allows my customers to get on demand support as they knit.
-It also introduces knitters who have discovered my tutorials on YouTube or my blog, to a specific pattern where they can practice their newly learned skill.
+Now, I make the most of my time by designing patterns (available in my online pattern shop) that focus on essential skills and stitches knitters may not be familiar with.
+Then I build a series of companion video tutorials demonstrating the techniques.
+This system gives my blog readers access to a variety of free knitting tutorials and customers on demand support when they are stitching my patterns.

-If you're wondering where my blog name came from...
+If you're wondering where my business name came from...

 Many years ago, I set out on a quest.
 It was a quest to find an interesting, unique and fun addition to our household in the form of a dog.
 I spent months researching the traits and characteristics of just about every breed of dog known to man.